 Check for misspelled words and grammar mistakes.
 This is a quick and easy way to spot if it is a scam.

 4. St. Thomas NEVER asks for your personal information via email

 Impersonal use of language like "Dear user" can also clue you in.
 While it is true that your email expires after you no longer a student or employed by St. Thomas, you still will never need to take any action.
-This is an automated process and your account itself lasts forever to allow you access into Murphy Online.
-You can learn more about this process on our student account and faculty/staff accounts page.

 5. What website does it lead to?